jacobemcken/jacobemcken.github.io/_posts/2022-01-10-heroicons-from-cljs.md

 ```

-Now go enjoy the JavaScript and React eco system from the comfort of
+Now go enjoy the JavaScript and React ecosystem from the comfort of
 ClojureScript.

 [1]: https://heroicons.com/